St George's Church, Leeds: Key dates

 1918 Bernard Herklots became vicar.
 He travelled widely and, in 1927, exchanged livings with a vicar in Dorset, Douglas Adams.

-1927 Douglas Adams, having taken over as vicar found himself faced with internal church squabbling, including differences over the church school.
+1927 Douglas Adams, having taken over as vicar, found himself faced with internal church squabbling, including differences over the church school.
 He organised the first Sunday school trip which went to Boston Spa.
-He also dedicated the memorial chapel at St Andrew's to those who had lost their lives in the First World War.
+He also dedicated the memorial chapel at St Andrew's Church, Bruntcliffe, Morley, Leeds to those who had lost their lives in the First World War.